stravalib/stravalib/docs/get-started/athletes.md

 ## Retrieve Another Athlete

-A variation on the above request, this is provided by the {py:fun}`stravalib.client.Client.get_athlete` when called with an athlete ID.
+A variation on the above request, this is provided by the {py:func}`stravalib.client.Client.get_athlete` when called with an athlete ID.

 ```python
 athlete = client.get_athlete(227615)